rebecabernal/ToysFactory/README.md

 ## Requirements to achieve in this project:

-- Los elfos deben Visualizar en pantalla todos los juguetes fabricados (Blade).

-- Los elfos deben Visualizar Json todos los juguetes fabricados.

-- Los elfos deben poder borrar un juguete por Endpoints

-- Los elfos deben poder insertar un juguete por Endpoints

-- Los elfos deben poder modificar un juguetepor Endpoints

-- Los elfos deben poder ver  el show de un juguete por Endpoints

-- Los elfos deben poder ver  el show de un juguete (Blade)
+- The elves must display all the toys made (Blade) on the screen.

+- Elves should be able to delete, view all, insert, modify, and watch a toy show by Endpoints

+- The elves should be able to see a toy show (Blade)

-- Santa Claus debe Visualizar en pantalla todos los y las peques (Blade).
+- Santa Claus must display all the kids on the screen (Blade).

-- Santa Claus debe Visualizar Json todos los y las  peques.
+- Santa Claus must View the of Json all the kids.

-- Santa Claus debe  poder borrar los y las peques por Endpoints

-- Santa Claus debe  poder insertar los y las peques por Endpoints

-- Santa Claus debe  poder modificar los y las peques por Endpoints

-- Santa Claus debe poder ver  el show de los y las peques por Endpoints
+- Santa Claus must be able to delete, insert, modify, and see (show) the kids through Endpoints

-- Santa Claus debe  poder ver  el show de los y las peques (Blade)
+- Santa Claus must be able to see the little ones' show (Blade)

-- Santa Claus tendrá un botón en blade y una ruta por Api para generar la lista de juguetes para los y las peques que aparezca tanto en Blade como en Api
+- Santa Claus will have a button on blade and a route through Api to generate the list of toys for the little ones that appears in both Blade and Api

-- 70% de test coverage mínimo.
+- 70% minimum test coverage.

-- Historias de Usuario y Project bien montado

-- Las Rutas de los elfos deben contener la palabra elfos y las rutas de Santa Claus debe contener Santa

-- la pagina de bienvenida debe ser una bienvenida a la fabrica de juguetes no aparecerá ninguna lista en la pagina principal
+- User Stories and well-assembled Project

+- Elf Routes must contain the word elves and Santa Claus Routes must contain Santa

+- The welcome page must be a welcome to the toy factory it will not appear
 ***

 ## :eye_speech_bubble: Project overview